Veera (2013 film): Casting

 However, the film went under production only in July 2012, following the signing of Ashish Vidyarthi and Komal Kumar to play pivotal roles.
 C. R. Simha was signed to play a supporting role in the film, who returned to acting after a sabbatical.
 Sathyadev was cast to play one of the negative leads.

 Filming

 Majority of the filming took place abroad in parts of Southeast Asia such as Bangkok, Hong Kong and Macau.
-Stuntmen who had previously worked with Jackie Chan were hired to train Malashri to perform the action sequences in the film that involved a motorboat chase and a nine-vehicle canon blast.
+Stuntmen who had previously worked with Jackie Chan were hired to train Malashri to perform the action sequences in the film that involved a motorboat chase and a nine-vehicle cannon blast.
 Parts of the film were filmed in Bangalore before its completion in November 2012.
 It included filming for a period of 145 days including 20 days for filming the climax sequence alone.
 Following filming, dubbing was done at the Akash Studio and Hamsalekha Studio in Bangalore.